dotm/programming_magic_book/chapter1.md

 a
 ```
 In `a + 3`, the `a` part before the `+ 3` is actually the Variable Call Spell: you take a **copy** of anything inside a variable (which in the case above is 7).
+And, do you remember what the `3` means?
+Yep, it is a Numeric Literal used for Number Creation Spell.
-The above `a + 3` then means that after you call the variable, you get the value 7, and then you add 3 to it.
+The above `a + 3` then means that after you call the variable `a`, you get the value 7.
+Then, you create a 3 inside a bubble.
+And then you add both values (7 and 3).

 The Variable Call Spell copy anything inside a variable, and give the copy to you, which means that the variable `a` still contains the value 7 inside it.
 So, when you do `a / 2`, the `a` still 'evaluates' to 7 (the `a` variable still have the value 7, and you can still take the 7 out), and you can divide it by 2.
 The last line above just cast the Variable Call spell on the variable box `a` and do nothing to the value 7 you get from the spell.